 Timings – 9:00 AM to 7:00 PM

-Come here for – Traditional woollen garments, shawls and cardigans, textiles, handicrafts, wooden carvings and sculptures, souvenir items and candles in amusing shapes like fairies or fruits
+Come here for – Traditional woolen garments, shawls and cardigans, textiles, handicrafts, wooden carvings and sculptures, souvenir items, and candles in amusing shapes like fairies or fruits

 Also Read: 7 Short & Easy Winter Treks in Uttarakhand